Donald Peers: Films

 He appeared in a couple of films.

 The Balloon Goes Up (1942).
 Balloon unit WAAFs catch German spies.
 Peers played "Sergeant Jim" and sang "You've Gotta Smile".
 "I'll Soon Be Coming Home" and "Keep Looking for the Rainbow".

 Sing Along with Me (1952).
 He played David Parry, a humble grocer who wins a radio song-writing contest.
 Peers sang "Take My Heart", "If You Smile at the Sun", "Hoop Diddle-i-do-ra-li-ay", "Down at the Old Village Hall" and "I Left My Heart in a Valley in Wales".
 The review in Kinematograph Weekly stated "The picture presents Donald Peers with a simple yet effective vehicle for his screen debut, and he returns the compliment by easily adapting his flawless stage, radio and TV technique to the even more exacting demands of the "flicks."
 His friendly approach offsets his years, close-ups hold no terror for him, and, like the experienced trouper he is, he sees that all the ditties have rousing choruses."

 Later life

 Peers died from bronchial pneumonia in a Hove nursing home on 9 August 1973 at the age of 65, with The Brighton & Hove Gazette and Herald announcing his demise.
 He was cremated in the Downs Crematorium, Brighton.
 His memorial tablet in the Garden of Remembrance, now weather-beaten, reads, 'Donald Peers, August 1973, Loved by Kates, "In a Shady Nook by a Babbling Brook"'.

 Miscellaneous

 In 1950 Peers knocked down and killed an elderly man in a road accident in Marylebone, London.
 He was cleared of any blame.

-A keen golfer, Peers played in the British Amateur Championship at St. Andrews on May 22, 1950 but lost in the first round.
+A keen golfer, Peers played in the British Amateur Championship at St. Andrews on 22 May 1950 but lost in the first round.

-Peers' autobiography titled "Pathway" was published in 1951.
+Peers's autobiography, titled Pathway, was published in 1951.

-In 1954, Peers was sued by his former pianist Ernest John Ponticelli for arrears of salary of £490 and ultimately was required to pay just £200 to Mr. Ponticelli.
+In 1954, Peers was sued by his former pianist Ernest John Ponticelli for arrears of salary of £490 and ultimately was required to pay him just £200.